Kisho Kurokawa: Impermanence

 Kurokawa noted that, with the exception of Kyoto and Kanazawa, most Japanese cities were destroyed during World War II.
 When Western cities are destroyed, brick and stone remained as proof of their past existence.
 Kurokawa noted that Japan's cities, primarily built from wood and natural materials, were more susceptible to destruction by fire.
 He also noted that both Edo (now Tokyo) and Kyoto were almost entirely destroyed during several battles of the Warring States period in the 15th and 16th centuries.
 The shifting of power caused parts of Japan to be destroyed.
 On the same note, historically speaking, Japan's cities have almost yearly been hit with natural disasters such as earthquakes, typhoons, floods and volcanic eruptions.
 This continuous destruction of buildings and cities has given the Japanese population, in Kurokawa's words, “an uncertainty about existence, a lack of faith in the visible, a suspicion of the eternal.”

 In addition, the four seasons are very clearly marked in Japan, and the changes through the year are dramatic.
 Time, then, in Japanese culture is a precious entity that forces every candle, every being, every entity to fade at one point in time.
 The idea that buildings and cities should seem as natural as possible and that they should be in harmony with the rest of nature, since it is only temporarily there, helped create the tradition of making buildings and cities of “temporary” structure.

 This idea of impermanence was reflected in Kurokawa's work during the Metabolism Movement.
 Buildings were built to be removable, interchangeable and adaptable.
-The concept of impermanence influence his work toward being in open systems, both in time and space.
+The concept of impermanence influenced his work toward open systems, both in time and space.